Saturday, January 13th

-Beach Booty 101.
-Ranger Cameron (also known as Ranger Clameron, because of his knowledge of clam digging in this area) has been an enthusiast of beach rock-hounding for more than 12 years.
-He is an Oregon Park Ranger who has given many talks for kids of all ages on stuff you can find on the beach — agates and much more.
+Beach Booty 101, is being offered by Captain Cameron (so dubbed because of his knowledge of clam digging in this area).
+He has been an enthusiast of beach rock-hounding for many years.
+He has been a part-time Oregon Park Ranger and has given many talks for kids of all ages on treasures you can find on the beach – agates and much more.

-Guy DiTorrice is well known locally as “The Oregon Fossil Guy”.
-Passionate about the treasures that can be found literally under our feet, he conducts fossil finding tours along the central Oregon coast.
+Guy DiTorrice, well known in Oregon as “The Oregon Fossil Guy” will be speaking.
+Passionate about the treasures that can be found literally under our feet, he has conducted fossil finding tours along the central coast and elsewhere in the state.
 He’s an engaging speaker who appeals to audiences of all ages.

 Talks are given in the Civic Meeting Room, just inside the east entrance.

 George Mazeika of CoastBear Enterprises LLC, will be on hand to demonstrate wire wrapping of stones and the Viking weave.
 Wire wrapping is commonly used for less valuable stones, and it is a very popular jewelry-making technique whose basics are easy for the hobbyist to learn.